jakob-fritz/github2lab_action/README.md

 is finished.
 This means that GitHub Action will only end after the GitLab CI pipeline finished.

+This whole approach also works for pull-requests.
+Then, the credentials of the maintainer are used.
+These are stored in Github-Secrets.
+Therefore, they are not directly accessible to others, but given enough intent, they can be extracted when the code of the CI is adapted accordingly.

 ## How to use the Gitlab-CI as a contributor

 Nothing special.
 Just contribute to the project as you regularly do